 Listen to the Podcast

 This week we’re talking about Option Trading and Theta Decay and How Does it Work.
-And how does it affect your trades.
+And we are talking about how does it affect your trades.

-The last couple of days we’ve discussed day trading, when to trade, when to sit out.
+We’ve discussed on day trading, when to trade, when to sit out.
 We’ve also talked about the Intraday action and day trading and social media as well.

-We’ve got a lot of day trading action that I’ve discussed over the last couple of weeks and this week I thought let’s talk a little bit about option trading.
+There is a lot of day trading action that I’ve discussed over the last couple of weeks.
+And this week I thought to talk about option trading.
 Some of these topics we’ve been covering are a little bit more intermediate topics.

-And we’re slowly moving into that direction after a few years of doing this vi deos because I’m able to kind of catch up many people through some of the old videos or point people in that direction.
-So we’re slowly moving into more I guess intermediate.
+And we’re slowly moving into that direction after a few years of doing this videos.
+It's because I’m able to catch up many people through some of the old videos or point people in that direction.
+We’re slowly moving into more I guess intermediate.

-Today I want to just discuss few things regarding options, couple of quick notes on the market, I did post a handful of charts here for the Critical Charts members.
+Today I want to discuss a few things regarding options, a couple of quick notes on the market.
+I did post a handful of charts here for the Critical Charts members.

-So if you haven’t had a chance to take a look at it be sure to take a look at it, its 14 charts and you can also take a look at the previous week as well which has a handful of charts in there that could still apply.
-So be sure to check those charts out.
+Maybe you haven’t had a chance to take a look at it.
+If that is the case be sure to take a look at it.
+Its 14 charts and you can also take a look at the previous week as well.
+The past week has a handful of charts in there that could still apply.
+Make sure to check those charts out.

-I’ve also posted a handful of little mini training videos for the members on how to use the charts inside the website, how to find an exact price, terms and definitions that are used within the charts, and a few ways to get chart notifications so that way you’re more alert.
+I’ve also posted a handful of little mini training videos for the members on how to use the charts inside the website, how to find an exact price, terms, and definitions that are used within the charts.
+And a few ways to get chart notifications.
+That way you’re more alert.